Eugene-L-H/Library/README.md

 - User can input the *title* and *author* of their book in their respective fields.
 - The number of pages entered will determine how wide the book appears on the shelf.
 A book can be no longer than 2000 pages.
-- Color pickers for the book cover and text color can be used to alter the color scheme of the book.
+- Color pickers for the '*book cover*' and '*text color*' can be used to alter the look of the book.
 - The blue '*ADD*' button can be pressed and the book will appear on the shelf.
   All fields must be filled in order for the book to be submitted.